The Sorcerer's Apprentice: Story

 The poem begins as an old sorcerer departs his workshop, leaving his apprentice with chores to perform.
 Tired of fetching water by pail, the apprentice enchants a broom to do the work for him, using magic in which he is not fully trained.
 The floor is soon awash with water, and the apprentice realizes that he cannot stop the broom because he does not know the magic required to do so.

 The apprentice splits the broom in two with an axe, but each piece becomes a whole broom that takes up a pail and continues fetching water, now at twice the speed.
 At this increased pace, the entire room quickly begins to flood.
 When all seems lost, the old sorcerer returns and quickly breaks the spell.
 The poem concludes with the old sorcerer's statement that only a master should invoke powerful spirits.

 German culture

 Goethe's "Der Zauberlehrling" is well known in the German-speaking world.
 The lines in which the apprentice implores the returning sorcerer to help him with the mess he created have turned into a cliché, especially the line "Die Geister, die ich rief" ("The spirits that I summoned"), a simplified version of one of Goethe's lines "Die ich rief, die Geister, / Werd' ich nun nicht los" - "The spirits that I summoned / I now cannot rid myself of again", which is often used to describe someone who summons help or allies that the individual cannot control, especially in politics.

-Analysis

-The story of the Sorcerer's Apprentice is classified in the Aarne–Thompson–Uther Index as ATU 325 (The Magician and his Pupil) or ATU 325* (The Apprentice and the Ghosts).
-The tale assumes two formats, mostly:

-The first type: a father sells his son to a sorcerer-type character (magician, warlock, wizard).
-The boy learns to shapeshift, escapes the magician's workshop and returns to his father.
-They both concoct a plan to earn money and scam people: the man shall sell the boy in equine form.
-The magician notices the trick and buys the horse-boy.
-What follows is a shape-shifting duel between magician and apprentice, and the apprentice wins by shapeshifting into a fox and eating the magician in rooster shape.

-The second type: the father is absent from the story.
-The boy apprentices himself to the sorcerer, learns his tricks and escapes.
-With the help of a princess, the apprentice defeats the magician in a shapeshifiting duel.

-Folklorist Stith Thompson suggested an Asian origin for the tale, supposedly India.
-He also remarked on the popularity of the tale, which has spread throughout Asia and Europe, to Africa and the Americas.